Arvin-Mohammadi/Delta-Robot-Trajectory-Planning-V2/Research/Experimental Control/README.md

 ## 2. Enable Drivers
 ---------

-Use the function `Enable_all_drivers(-3)` to enable all of the drivers in speed mode.
-This function also sets the offset which is for each motor as explained below:
+Use the function `Enable_all_drivers(-3)` to enable all of the drivers in instantaneous speed mode.
+This function also sets the offset which is for each motor as values:

 1. Motor1: 25 degree
 2. Motor2: 27 degree